ratatui/ratatui-website/src/content/docs/concepts/widgets.md

 Widgets are not restricted to just calling methods on `Buffer`.
 They can also create and render other widgets within their `render` method.
-For example, instead of directly calling methods on `buf`, a Widget can create a `Line` widget with a vector of `Span`s, where the `Span` for the name is style.
+For example, instead of directly calling methods on `buf`, a Widget can create a `Line` widget with a vector of `Span`s, where the `Span` for the name is styled.
 This `Line` widget can then be rendered within the Widget's `render` method.

 Here's the same greeting example using nested widgets: